To place a link here contact the webmaster.

 The natural and nested hierarchical classification of animals (and plants) plus their common structures are very strong evidence that evolution has occurred.
 It is not, however the only evidence.

 In recent years the genetic sequences of many species has been determined.
 When these are compared, it is found that species that are closely related have similar sequences of genes.
 More distantly related species have more differences in their genetic sequences.
 This is because genetic material naturally changes over time because of mutations.
 If two genes split from a common ancestor in the recent past there will be less differences between them as only a little time has elapsed.
-On the other hand, if the split occurred a long time in the past, there will have past enough time for many more differences to have built up.
+On the other hand, if the split occurred a long time in the past, there will have passed enough time for many more differences to have built up.

 The following table compares the DNA sequences of animals and plants to humans.